Composting is a great way to start living a greener lifestyle.

-It doesn’t take much extra work and offers a long list of benefits, including minimizing trash, reducing impact on environment and landfills, improving soil, halting erosion, preventing weeds and saving you money.
+It doesn’t take too much work compared to the long list of benefits it offers, including minimizing trash, reducing impact on the environment and landfills, improving soil, halting erosion, preventing weeds, and saving you money.

-The Science behind Composting
+The Science Behind Composting

 - Nutrient Balance: You need the correct balance of yard waste and food scraps.